We're collaborating with businesses and researchers to understand what types of approaches could support employees' mental health.

 What funding do we provide?

-We fund research that enhances our understanding of how biological, psychological, and social factors interact in the development and resolution of depression, anxiety, and psychosis, as well as projects to find new and improved ways to predict, identify and intervene as early as possible.
+We fund research that enhances our understanding of how biological, psychological, and social factors interact in the development and resolution of depression, anxiety, and psychosis - including OCD, PTSD, bipolar, and schizophrenia - as well as projects to find new and improved ways to predict, identify and intervene as early as possible.

 We are interested in all interventions, pharmacological or non-pharmacological, provided through healthcare systems or by other systems, such as workplaces, educational organisations, or undertaken by an individual themselves.